dzhavat/dzhavat.github.io/_posts/2019-07-17-reading-from-table-storage-inside-azure-functions-running-in-nodejs-part-1.md

   <figcaption>Logging out the value of a single record</figcaption>
 </figure>

 That‘s it!
 It wasn‘t that hard, was it?
-Now you know how to read a single record from Table storage in your Azure function.
+Now you know how to read a single record from Table storage in your Azure Function.
 Stay tuned for the second part where I‘m going to share how to read multiple records.